velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 ##Middle bit (provisional title)

 ###What is branding?
 > Branding, in all its shapes and forms, comes down to how an organisation presents itself and, more importantly, how its audience perceives it.
-It has grown beyond a simple visual depiction into more of an attitude, enforced through a series of interactions a person has with any one organization [sic] (Drew, pp4).
+It has grown beyond a simple visual depiction into more of an attitude, enforced through a series of interactions a person has with any one organization [sic]
+(Drew, pp4).

-Neil Svensson says "It's about being able to establish a set of values that support your brand and making sure that everyone experiences this.
-The Web [sic] is just another way of communicating with your audience".
+Neil Svensson says "It's about being able to establish a set of values that support your brand and making sure that everyone experiences this."
 (Drew, pp7)